20 N. Main Street

 Shana Felten

-Youth Court is a program run by our youth for our youth.
-Juvenile offenders, between the ages of 10 and 17, who have committed a misdemeanor crime, have their cases heard by a jury of their peers.
-They perform the roles of prosecuting and defense attorneys, bailiff, clerk and jury.
-A local volunteer attorney presides as Judge.
+Youth Court is a diversion program run by youth for youth.
+Juvenile offenders, between the ages of 10 and 17, who have committed a misdemeanor crime are sentenced by a jury of their peers.
+The youth volunteers perform the roles of prosecuting and defense attorneys, bailiff, clerk, and jury.
+A local attorney or judge volunteers as the youth court judge.

 Purpose of Youth Court